sanak772155/Hospital-management-system/README.md

-# Hospital-management-system
 A simple and beginner-friendly Hospital Management System built in Python using SQLite.
-It helps manage patients, doctors, and basic hospital operations including adding records, updating details, searching data, and storing information securely in a local database.
+This project allows basic management of hospital operations such as handling patient data, doctors, appointments, and maintaining records in a secure local database.

-Features:
-Manage Patients
+📌 Features
+✔ Patient Management

-Add a new patient.
+Add new patients

-View all patients.
-Search patients by name/ID.
-Delete patient record.
-Update patient information.
+Update patient details
-Manage Doctors

-Add a new doctor.
-View all doctors.
+View all patients

+Delete patient records

-Search doctors by specialization/ID.
+Search for patients by ID or name
-Delete doctor record.
-Update doctor information.
-Appointments

-Schedule an appointment.
+✔ Doctor Management

+Add / update doctor details

+Assign doctors to patients

+✔ Appointment System

+Create new appointments

-View all appointments.
+View existing appointments
-Implementation:
-hospital.py
-This file defines the main OOP classes: Patient, Doctor, Hospital.
-Each class represents the core entities of the system.

-database.py
-This file handles the database operations using MYSQL (or any other DB).
-It can handle CRUD operations for patients, doctors, and appointments.

-main.py
-This is the entry point of the application that integrates all the functionalities, allowing the user to interact with the system through a command-line menu.

-Additional Notes:
-Use sqlite3 for the database backend (alternatively, MySQL/PostgreSQL can be used).
-Add validation checks for user input.
-You can extend the project to include more features such as billing, pharmacy management, etc.
+Manage schedules

+✔ Database (SQLite)

+All data is stored using SQLite (hospital.db)

+Lightweight and requires no external setup

+✔ Modular Code

+This project is divided into multiple Python files:

+main.py – Entry point of the program

+hospital.py – Core logic for hospital operations

+database.py – Handles database connections and queries

+utils.py – Utility/helper functions

+readme.md – Documentation